-- The Company reported negative net operating loss from the Development segment of \$478 and \$576 for the three and nine months ended September 30, 2021, respectively, which compares to negative net operating income from the Development segment of \$121 for the three months ended September 30, 2020 and positive net operating income from the Development segment of \$2,946 for the nine months ended September 30, 2020. - At Second Nature Phase 1, 36 of 37 homes have been built and turned over to homeowners as at September 30, 2021 and the VTBs have been repaid on these lots. - At Second Nature Phase 2, 26 of 54 homes have been built and turned over to homeowners as at September 30, 2021 and the VTBs have been repaid on these lots.

-- At Second Nature Phase 3, during Q3 2021, Skyline received early repayment for the VTB in the amount of \$16,307 including accrued interest of \$77.
+- The Company reported negative net operating loss from the Development segment of \$224 for the year ended December 31, 2021 compared to NOI from the Development segment of \$3,058 for the year ended December 31, 2020. - At Second Nature Phase 1, 36 of 37 homes have been built and turned over to homeowners as at December 31, 2021 and the VTBs have been repaid on these lots. - At Second Nature Phase 2, 34 of 54 homes have been built and turned over to homeowners as at December 31, 2021 and the VTBs have been repaid on these lots. - At Second Nature Phase 3, during Q3 2021, Skyline received early repayment for the VTB in the amount of \$16,307 including accrued interest of \$77.
 Upon receipt of the funds, Skyline fully repaid a loan, including discharge fees related to Second Nature Phase 3, in the amount of \$4,199.
 As well, Skyline deposited \$1,347 in a restricted bank account to secure letters of credit that will be released as lot servicing is completed and/or the homes to be built are occupied by end users.
-Cash received net of these amounts was \$10,761, which will be used to fund expected future development costs related to all phases of Second Nature in the amount of \$3,126 (the majority of which are expected to be paid over the next three years and have been accrued as a liability on the balance sheet as at September 30, 2021).
-The remaining proceeds were distributed to Skyline and its joint venture partner at Blue Mountain. - Provided occupancy to 1 additional unit at Lakeside during Q2 2021, resulting in the project being sold out. - Provided occupancy to 2 additional units at Copeland House during Q2 2021, resulting in the project being sold out. - During Q4 2020, the Company completed the sale of an investment property and vacant land inventory adjacent to the investment property located near Blue Mountain for \$4.1 million and took back a 75% VTB for 4 months.
-During Q2 2021, the VTB was fully repaid. - During Q1 2021, the Company completed the sale of the 9 remaining lots at its Golf Cottages Phase 1 development at Deerhurst.
+Cash received net of these amounts was \$10,761, which is being used to fund expected future development costs related to all phases of Second Nature.
+The remaining proceeds were distributed to Skyline and its joint venture partner at Blue Mountain. - Provided occupancy to 1 additional unit at Lakeside during Q2 2021, resulting in the project being sold out. - Provided occupancy to 2 additional units at Copeland House during Q2 2021, resulting in the project being sold out. - During Q4 2020, the Company completed the sale of an investment property and vacant land inventory adjacent to the investment property located near Blue Mountain for \$4.1 million and gave the purchaser a 75% VTB for 4 months.
+During Q2 2021, the VTB was fully repaid.

+During Q1 2021, the Company completed the sale of the 9 remaining lots at its Golf Cottages Phase 1 development at Deerhurst.
 As part of the sale, the Company received \$438 in cash and used this amount to repay certain debt and expenses related to this project.
-The Company provided the purchaser with a \$1.1 million, two-year VTB for the remaining balance of the sale price. - During Q4 2020, the Company launched the first phase (66 units) of its new Edge Condos development.
-As of the date of this report, the Company has pre-sold 80% of the Phase 1 units.
-The company is currently examining its construction financing options for this project.
+The Company provided the purchaser with a \$1.1 million, two-year VTB for the remaining balance of the sale price.